dragonked2/EgyBit/README.md

 Warning: This script is for educational and demonstration purposes only.
 Please use it responsibly and ethically.
 We do not endorse or encourage any illegal or harmful activities.
 Contact

 Have questions or need assistance?
-Feel free to reach out at or0to@yahoo.com
+Feel free to reach out!
 <p align="center">
   <a href="https://github.com/dragonked2">
     <img src="https://img.shields.io/badge/github-dragonked2-blueviolet?style=flat-square&logo=github" alt="GitHub">